Investing: Guaranteed Investments, Education, Retirement, Home | BCU Financial – Buduchnist Credit Union

 The annual TFSA dollar limit for the year 2023 was $6,500.

-The annual TFSA dollar limit for the year 2024 is $7,000.
+The annual TFSA dollar limit for the years 2024 and 2025 is $7,000.

 The growth on your investment within a TFSA will not be taxed even when withdrawn from the plan.
 You can set up your TFSA in a number of different investment options, and withdraw your funds at any time, and for any purpose.